‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 Being “Irish’, what does that REALLY mean?

-Does it mean being born in the “Emerald Isle’?
+Does it mean, being born in the “Emerald Isle’?

-Does it mean tracing your parents and/or grandparents to being born on the Island that is Ireland?
+Does it mean, tracing your parents and/or grandparents to being born on the Island that is Ireland?

-Does it mean tracing your ancestors beyond your grandparental lineage?
+Does it mean, tracing your ancestors beyond your grandparental lineage?

-Does it mean just ‘feeling’ Irish?
+Does it mean, just ‘feeling’ Irish?

-These are some of the myriad of questions surrounding the definition of being ‘Irish’, and inevitably someone is going to be disappointed and disagree with my personal answer(s).
+These are some of the myriad of questions surrounding the definition of being ‘Irish’, and inevitably someone is going to be disappointed and disagree, with my personal answer(s).

-In today’s Ireland, there is much division and debate on the definition of what constitutes being ‘Irish’.
-On the one hand, you have some who feel that one must be born in Ireland to be considered truly ‘Irish’.
+On the one hand, you have some who feel, that one must be born in Ireland to be considered truly ‘Irish’.
 They refer to almost everyone else as ‘Plastic Paddies’.
-This is a very ‘nationalistic’ and/or ‘nativist’ opinion and it simply does not stand up to greater scrutiny or cross-examination.
+This is a very ‘nationalistic’ and/or ‘nativist’ opinion and it simply does not stand up to greater scrutiny, cross-examination or historical context.

 Are the Ó hAilpín Brothers NOT Irish?
 Of course, they are and most native Irishmen would agree, including the ones complaining about ‘Plastic Paddies’ (especially the ones in red shirts).